gherking/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Please provide the steps to reproduce the behavior:
 1. Have "this" feature file
-2. Execute gherking with "this" precompiled
+2. Execute gherking with "this" precompiler
 3. Check the output
 -->